-Jimi Brown – Vocals
+Mikey Stockley – Vocals

 Dominic Wallace – Guitars

-Dom first developed a of love guitars at around the age of 14.
+Dom first developed a love of guitars at around the age of 14.
 After a good couple of years of continually listening to Hard Rock and Metal playing guitar seemed like a thoroughly logical thing to do.

-With the band changing musical direction he decided it was time for pastures new.
+With the band changing musical direction, he decided it was time for pastures new.
 He left the band in 1998 and took a hiatus from band life.
-However he never stopped playing meeting up several times a week with different musicians just jamming and enjoying playing music.
+However he never stopped playing, meeting up several times a week with different musicians, just jamming and enjoying playing music.

-Eventually a core group came forward and a new band Deadeye were formed.
-With Deadeye, Dom recorded an Album and ep.
+Eventually a core group came forward and a new band Deadeye was formed.
+With Deadeye, Dom recorded an Album and EP.
 It wasn’t long before Deadeye became local heroes.
-Deadeye travelled the country pretty extensively gigging and having a great time.
-Eventually Deadeye came to a end with a “never say never” sign off.
+Deadeye travelled the country pretty extensively, gigging and having a great time.
+Eventually Deadeye came to an end with a “never say never” sign off.
 In 2007 Dom joined Viking Skull – an internationally recognized band.
-During his time with Viking Skull Dom recorded two full length albums and toured several times including 2 stints in the USA, one of which was opening for Clutch.
+During his time with Viking Skull,Dom recorded two full length albums and toured several times including 2 stints in the USA, one of which was opening for Clutch.

 Darren McCullagh – Bass

-Throughout Darren’s upbringing he was always surrounded by music, with his parents blasting out Zeppelin, Floyd, Deep Purple and of course Sabbath.
+Throughout Darren’s upbringing, he was always surrounded by music, with his parents blasting out Zeppelin, Floyd, Deep Purple and of course Sabbath.
 It didn’t take long before he became interested in musical instruments, more so the Bass Guitar.
 The Precise techniques of Waters & Jones and the guttural thump of Geezer Butler proving too much of a temptation.
 It wasn’t till the age of around 13, that Darren got his first bass guitar, a Marina Fender Precision copy.
 Graduating from his mum’s trusty old tennis racket.

 All up and coming musicians have an idol, right?
 Darren’s just happened to be Steve Harris of Iron Maiden.
 To quote ‘it was an unhealthy obsession to try and perfect his technique’.
 Darren joined many school bands, rehearsing in Village halls, band members bedrooms and his Grans Barn.
 His first gigs in a band were played in and around Northampton with a band called the Screaming Eagles.
 Darren helped form numerous bands, of which usually petered out after a month or so.
 When not playing in bands he spent most of the time jamming and learning from anyone who could put up with the endless amount of questions and ‘show me how’s’.

-Darren Joined Zoot Allures in the mid 90’s who mainly played instrumental music from the likes of Zappa, Satriani and Steve Vai.
+Darren Joined Zoot Allures in the mid 90’s, who mainly played instrumental music from the likes of Zappa, Satriani and Steve Vai.
 Then came the Hiatus, Kids and Marriage etc. before joining Poison Zoomak briefly.
 After advertising in numerous online music sites, Darren finally got a call from Dom asking if he was interested in joining a pointless side project.
 That project flourished to become Stormbringer.
 Finally meeting 4 guys that lived, breathed and believed in the same musical ideals as himself.

 Jon Paul Quantrill – Drums

 Jon first started playing drums in 1986 aged 12 years old.
-His twin brother who was already an amazing guitar player inspired him to start playing drums as he was forming a band and needed someone to take up the rhythm section.
+His twin brother, who was already an amazing guitar player, inspired him to start playing drums as he was forming a band and needed someone to take up the rhythm section.
 Jon finally got his mother to agree the first purchase of a Premier drum kit from a good friend for just £65.

-In 2004 Jon decided to call it a day with the band, and concentrated on his Music Venue/Pub he now owed.
+In 2004 Jon decided to call it a day with the band, and concentrated on his Music Venue/Pub he now owned.
 He was also a tour F.O.H sound engineer, and toured with many signed bands.
 He also started a small record company and signed two bands called Nekkrosis and Deadeye.
-This is where he tied friendships with Nekkrosis guitarist Ash Smith and also stayed in connection with his past colleague Dom Wallace who was now the guitarist for Deadeye.
+This is where he tied friendships with Nekkrosis guitarist Ash Smith and also stayed in connection with his past colleague Dom Wallace, who was now the guitarist for Deadeye.

-Five more years went by and Jon had now sold his Music Venue and Record company, and out of the blue came a phone call from his long time friend Dom Wallace.
-Deadeye and Nekkrosis had split, and Dom fuelled by the need to play music asked Jon if he would join his new band, which was really just a pointless side project as Dom was now playing in Viking Skull.
+Five more years went by and Jon had now sold his Music Venue and Record Company, and out of the blue came a phone call from his long-time friend Dom Wallace.
+Deadeye and Nekkrosis had split, and Dom fuelled by the need to play music, asked Jon if he would join his new band, which was really just a pointless side project as Dom was now playing in Viking Skull.